 If you’re on a vegetarian diet, with a few grams of fat and protein, you may notice that you require snacks to maintain your energy levels throughout the daytime.
 Foods that are starchy and sugary (such as cereal, bread crackers, muffins and crackers, rice, and pasta) could provide food for the bacteria in your mouth, which can cause tooth decay.
 Choose food items that are not sweet that boost your energy levels, like nuts or seeds, tofu, and fruits.

 See also: How to get enough protein as a vegan

 Maintain a healthy oral hygiene routine and visit your dentist regularly

 After eating, you should take 20 seconds to thoroughly rinse your mouth using water to remove the food particles and acids.
-Make sure you floss your teeth every day and brush them two times each day for two minutes.
+Make sure you floss your teeth every day and brush them twice each day for two minutes.
 Also, schedule regular cleanings of your teeth and dental examinations.
 Dental health can be a part of overall well-being!